Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: : Topology Only Pre-Training

-Given that pre-training while including features in their original form is not feasible, we view graph learning as a task occurring on both topologies $G$ and features on that topology $X$.
+We can assume that in the absence of features, structural information is still present, i.e. $I(y;E) \geq 0$.
 From this view, pre-training without features is well-motivated, with models learning generalised information about graph structures before features are introduced.
-This information from $G$ is useful for downstream tasks, even while missing task-specific information, and in situations where data is abundant pre-training on both $X$ and $G$ will likely still lead to higher performance.
+This information from $E$ is useful for downstream tasks, even while missing task-specific information from features.
 This is an abstraction away from feature-specific correlations, with abstraction a core quality of effective representation learners \cite{Le-Khac2020ContrastiveReview}.
+Removing features $X$ necessarily removes their own information, but also the interdependence of features and structure:

+In situations where data is abundant, therefore, pre-training on both $X$ and $E$ will likely still to higher performance.

-Pre-training without topologies, viewed as an initialisation, would provide a smoother loss landscape for downstream tasks \cite{Liu2019TowardsRepresentations}.
-In this case a wider range of topologies could represent more useful information than a narrow range closer to a downstream domain.
+Graph without features are sampled from the same high dimensional space, which is highly constrained in real world graphs.
+As such they can be similar across highly varied domains, much as in the image space, even if they are entirely heterogenous with features included.
+On the local scale at which message passing GNNs operate, the same patterns may occur across any number of domains.
+In this case a wider range of topologies could span a wider range of the basic graph space, and so contain more useful information, than a narrow range closer to a downstream domain.

+This pre-training on only topologies would give an initial bias towards structural features during downstream transfer.
+Such a structural bias is encouraged in other works, in particular those works on Topological GNNs \cite{Horn2021TopologicalNetworks,Chen2021TopologicalGraphs,Wen2024Tensor-viewNetwork}.
+Here layers or models themselves are designed to encourage learning from patterns in structure over patterns in features.

-\tsf{This seems too short.
-I feel like sections 4.3 and 4.4 could be moved here, as they explain how TOP is trained.
-As a reader, I'm with you on the need to drop features at this point, but I still don't know what model/architecture you're actually training.} \textbf{\underline{T}opology \underline{O}nly \underline{P}re-Training (\method)} is a method for generalised pre-training of graph models.
-Under \method pre-training is conducted only on topologies, with node and edge features excluded or replaced with identical values.
+\textbf{\underline{T}opology \underline{O}nly \underline{P}re-Training (\method)} is a method for generalised pre-training of graph models.
+Under \method pre-training is conducted only on topologies, with node and edge features excluded through replacement with identical values.
 This use of only topologies $G$, instead of graphs with specific features $\underline{G}$, allows pre-training on a multi-domain dataset.
-Prior to this work, the use of such a graph dataset with mixed node and edge features was not considered feasible \cite{Liu2023TowardsBeyond, Shirzad2022EvaluatingFeatures, Zhang2023GraphModels}.
+In the works prior to \method, the use of such a graph dataset was not tractable \cite{Liu2023TowardsBeyond, Shirzad2022EvaluatingFeatures, Zhang2023GraphModels}.